amirhnajafiz/handbook/docs/kubernetes/10_configmap.md

 # Configmap

 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

 A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.

-## example
+## e.g.,

 ```yaml
 apiVersion: v1